zoulimo/limo/README.md

-Design a payment system based on solidity smart contract
+Design a payment system based on solidity smart contract.allow:
-allow:

 Set the payment address for the nursing home room,
 Pay for hospitalization
 And increase the room reservation function